ENCCS/gpu-programming/content/2-gpu-ecosystem.rst

     GPU cores are very simple in comparison, they also share data and control between each other.
     This allows to pack more cores on a single chip, thus achieving very high compute density.

+.. callout:: In short

+  - Accelerators offer high performance due to their scalability and high density of compute elements.
+  - They have separate circuit boards connected to CPUs via PCIe bus, with their own memory.
+  - CPUs copy data from their own memory to the GPU memory, execute the program, and copy the results back.
+  - GPUs run thousands of threads simultaneously, quickly switching between them to hide memory operations.
+  - Effective data management and access pattern is critical on the GPU to avoid running out of memory.

 One of the most important features that allows the accelerators to reach this high performance is their scalability.
 Computational cores on accelerators are usually grouped into multiprocessors.
 The multiprocessors share the data and logical elements.
 This allows to achieve a very high density of a compute elements on a GPU.
 This also allows for better scaling: more multiprocessors means more raw performance and this is very easy to achieve with more transistors available.

 Accelerators are a separate main circuit board with the processor, memory, power management, etc.
 It is connected to the motherboard with CPUs via PCIe bus.